tupini07/StyleTransfer/README.md

 To see which _groups_ are available run `python -m stransfer`.
 And to see which tasks are available in each group run `python -m stranfer <group name> --help` (replacing `<group name>` with the name of the group).

 To see the description of each task you can do `python -m stransfer <group name> <task name> --help`.

+For a deeper explanation of each group/task you can also check [the respective documentation page](https://tupini07.github.io/StyleTransfer/terminal_interface.html)

 ### Group names and their tasks